 If you’re asking about the warranty of a new roof, you’re asking about one of three things: the manufacturer’s warranty, the workmanship warranty, or homeowner’s insurance.

-Homeowner’s Insurance: Homeowner’s insurance tends to only cover the cost of repairs if your roof is damaged by an “act of nature.”
+Homeowner’s insurance tends to only cover the cost of repairs if your roof is damaged by an “act of nature” like hail or high wind.
 The insurance company ultimately decides what counts as an act of nature and if the act of nature is responsible for the damage.
 To successfully file a claim, your roof cannot exceed its intended lifespan.
 You also have to maintain your roof per the specifications of the policy.

 Ideally, your roof will be the result of an equal mix of high-quality materials and high-quality craftsmanship.
 With Proven Contracting, you don’t have to make that choice because we use all GAF materials and have earned Master Elite® certification from GAF, which is a distinction awarded to only the top 2% of roofing contractors in North America.